 1 Overall description

-SA3 is currently working on the, ‘Study on the security of Access and Mobility Management Function (AMF) re-allocation’ in TR 33.864.
-The study is focusing to address a problem related to AMF reallocation and indirect reroute via RAN specified in TS 23.502 Clause 4.2.2.2.3 ‘Registration with AMF re-allocation’.
+SA3 is currently working on the "Study on the security of Access and Mobility Management Function (AMF) re-allocation" in TR 33.864.
+The study is focusing on addressing the security handling related to AMF re-allocation and indirect reroute via RAN specified in TS 23.502 Clause 4.2.2.2.3 "Registration with AMF re-allocation", option 7(B).
 According to the procedure, if the initial AMF (which received the UE registration Request) finds that it is not capable to serve a UE then the registration request will be rerouted to the selected target AMF via RAN and the initial AMF will provide the information (such as AMF set and Allowed NSSAI) to enable the RAN to select the suitable target AMF.

-SA2 Background information related to the topic: In this process, the initial AMF queries NSSF (i.e., using Nnssf_NSSelection_Get service operation given in TS 23.502) with inputs such as Requested NSSAI, Subscribed NSSAI etc., According to TS 23.502 Clause 5.2.16.2.1 Nnssf_NSSelection_Get service operation, if the service operation is invoked during Registration procedure for Network Slice selection, it mentions: Requested NSSAI as an optional IE and subscribed NSSAI as the mandatory IE among other inputs.

-Problem with the existing AMF reallocation and reroute via RAN procedure: During registration procedure or mobility registration update procedure, if the initial AMF sets up NAS security with UE soon after the primary authentication and if determines that ‘an AMF reallocation and Reroute via RAN’ is required, then after the rerouting of registration request to the target reallocated AMF, all unprotected NAS message sent by the reallocated target AMF to the UE (ex. to initiate an Authentictaion) will not be processed by the UE.
-In this case, the registration would fail subsequently as the UE which has activated NAS connection security with the initial AMF will not process the unprotected NAS message sent by the reallocated target AMF.
+The problem with the existing AMF reallocation and reroute via RAN procedure is the following.
+During the registration procedure with SUCI or 5G-GUTI (i.e., initial registration or mobility registration update proceudre), if the initial AMF sets up NAS security with UE soon after the primary authentication and if determines that "an AMF reallocation and Reroute via RAN" is required, then after the rerouting of registration request to the target re-allocated AMF, all unprotected NAS message sent by the re-allocated target AMF to the UE (ex. to initiate an Authentication) will not be processed by the UE.
+In this case, the registration would fail subsequently as the UE which has established a secure NAS exchange with the initial AMF will not process any unprotected NAS message sent by the re-allocated target AMF.

+1.1 SA2 Background information

+In the procedure of Registration with AMF re-allocation (TS 23.502, 4.2.2.2.3), the initial AMF queries NSSF (i.e., using Nnssf_NSSelection_Get service operation given in TS 23.502) with inputs such as Requested NSSAI, Subscribed NSSAI etc. According to TS 23.502 Clause 5.2.16.2.1 "Nnssf_NSSelection_Get service operation", if the service operation is invoked during Registration procedure for Network Slice selection, the Requested NSSAI is provided as an optional IE and the subscribed NSSAI as the mandatory IE among other inputs.

-CT1 Background information related to the topic: CT1 TS 24.501 Clause 5.4.1.2 EAP based primary authentication and key agreement procedure, states that, ‘If the authentication of the UE completes successfully and the serving AMF does not intend to initiate a security mode control procedure bringing into use the partial native 5G NAS security context created by the EAP based primary authentication and key agreement procedure, then the EAP-success message, and the ngKSI are transported from the network to the UE using the AUTHENTICATION RESULT message of the EAP result message transport procedure.
+1.2 CT1 Background information

+The CT1 TS 24.501, clause 5.4.1.2 "EAP based primary authentication and key agreement procedure, states the following:

+If the authentication of the UE completes successfully and the serving AMF does not intend to initiate a security mode control procedure bringing into use the partial native 5G NAS security context created by the EAP based primary authentication and key agreement procedure, then the EAP-success message, and the ngKSI are transported from the network to the UE using the AUTHENTICATION RESULT message of the EAP result message transport procedure.

 NOTE 1: The serving AMF will not initiate a security mode control procedure after the EAP based primary authentication and key agreement procedure e.g. in case of AMF relocation during registration procedure.’

+1.3 Questions

-To solve the above repeated registration failure issue, the solutions 6 and 7 from the TR 33.864 has the following points as its core principle, which need to be evaluated by SA2 and CT1:
+To solve the above repeated registration failure issue, SA3 is considering solutions 6 and 7 from the TR 33.864 that have the following points as their core principle, which need to be evaluated by SA2 and CT1:

-1. The initial AMF uses the Requested NSSAI (if available for the AMF) and subscribed NSSAI along with existing information/inputs for Network slice selection using Nnssf_NSSelection_Get service operation defined in TS 23.502.
+1. The initial AMF uses the Requested NSSAI (if available to the AMF) and subscribed NSSAI along with existing information/inputs for Network slice selection using Nnssf_NSSelection_Get service operation defined in TS 23.502.